airbnb/chronon/docs/source/Tiled_Architecture.md

 To use tiling, you need Flink to be available in your organization (or modify Chronon to work with other stream processing frameworks).

 To migrate to tiling, start with the write path.
 If you are not yet using Chronon on Flink, you can start by integrating **Flink without tiling** and then enable tiling.
-In the [FlinkJob](https://github.com/airbnb/chronon/blob/master/flink/src/main/scala/ai/chronon/flink/FlinkJob.scala) class there are two version of the app, one tiled and one untiled.
+In the [FlinkJob](https://github.com/airbnb/chronon/blob/master/flink/src/main/scala/ai/chronon/flink/FlinkJob.scala) class there are two versions of the app, one tiled and one untiled.

 Once you have your Flink app set up and writing tiles to your datastore, it's time to modify the read path.
 This is simple: add `enable_tiling=true` to the [customJson](https://github.com/airbnb/chronon/blob/48b789dd2c216c62bbf1d74fbf4e779f23db541f/api/py/ai/chronon/group_by.py#L561) of any GroupBy definition.